This is the house I designed with the Thai kitchen that holds water

 The first floor is the concrete slab, polished & sealed.
 The plush wool rugs that I designed & had custom made in Thailand & the antique baby grand sit on the concrete floor for a relaxed but elegant combination.
 Concrete, if sealed is already dirt colored and easy to maintain.

 I sold a big, 100 year old Victorian house to build this.
-To a large extent, for the kitchen.
+Largely, for the kitchen.
 That old kitchen for all its new appliances and cabinets might have been Victorian for the distances I had to walk from stove to sink to refrigerator to work stations.
 And all its counter to wipe down and tile floor to scrub!!!
-I think this kitchen cuts cooking & clean up time over half.
+Think this kitchen cuts cooking & clean up time over half.
 I can turn around at the sink and reach about everything used regularly in the kitchen.
 The main work surfaces, the wings of the sink/counter combo, drain all spills toward the sink.
 The slated shelves above & below the sink replace cabinets & drain basket.
-I wash dishes, rinse & put them away where they live on the slatted shelves where they drain onto the slanted stainless steel counters and into the sink.
+I wash dishes by hand, rinse & put them away where they live on the slatted shelves where they drain onto the slanted stainless steel counters and into the sink.
 I don't dry them, move them in & out of a dishwasher or in & out of a cabinet.
 Don't have to wipe up standing water repeatedly.
 Won't have to refinish formica or wood cabinets in five or ten years.
 Magnetic strips hold spoons & utensils handy.
-The rack of cutlery hangs on a hook & can be lifted to the table.The concrete floor slants to a drain under the sink where more slotted racks and hooks hold pots and pans.
-This kitchen does have lots of storage.
-The ceilings & cabinets are !0' high.
-But I'm after little maintenence and simple elegance, so: one set of dishes & glasses, as pretty as possible, one set of pots elegant enough to serve in, because they are the only sets and because they are always on desplay.
-Found the turquoise glass at Wal-mart.
+The rack of cutlery hangs on a hook & can be lifted to the table.
+The concrete floor slants to a drain under the sink where more slotted racks and hooks hold pots and pans to drip themselves dry..
+Sorage cabinets go up to the !0' high ceiling on the left.
+For little maintenence and simple elegance: one set of dishes & glasses, as pretty as possible & one set of pots elegant enough to serve in, because they are the only sets and are always on desplay.

 The house has neither air-conditioning nor ductwork for future airconditioning.
 In Florida!
 It is cool because of its orientation for the summer sun and prevalant breezes.
 Wide overhangs and porches along the southern exposure give shade .
 The attic has extra insulation.
-I think the ten foot high ceilings and vents above the French doors are esential to comfort without airconditioning.
+Ten foot high ceilings and vents above the French doors are esential to comfort without airconditioning.
 We can leave the house in summer with all windows closed, but the vents open, and return to an almost comfortable temperature.
 However, if we sit in the house in summer with all window open, but those vents closed, we'll be hot. click for more views

-The two - one story screened porches are a vital part of the living space.
-They bring the house into the (as yet to grow) orchard.
-In this case we are lucky to have a small lake and an island.
-All sorts of birds fly by, hawks, storks, egrets, even a bald eagle flew by the window and alighted on the lawn.
+The two one-story screened porches are a vital part of the living space.
+They bring the house into the orchard. and we are lucky to have a small lake and an island.
+All sorts of birds fly by, hawks, storks, egrets, even a bald eagle alighted on the lawn.
 Racoons, otters play at the water.
-Sleeping on warm nights with the French doors open gives the wonderful free feeling of camping out in the great outdoors while being snug in ones own bed!
-The property is only an acre and inside city limits.
-The lake a drainage canal, but still a paradise!

 DOWNSTAIRS